-The purpose of this bulletin is to give Infiniti dealers guidelines to help determine if windshield breakage is covered under warranty or is the customer's responsibility.
-Nissan North America (NNA) is not responsible for damage to glass that is a result of objects striking or scratching the glass.
+The purpose of this bulletin is to give Infiniti retailers guidelines to help determine if windshield breakage or damage is covered under warranty or is the client's responsibility.

+Nissan North America (NNA) is not responsible for damage to glass that is a result of objects striking or scratching the glass, including damage caused by the installation of aftermarket window tinting.
 However, NNA is responsible for manufacturing issues such as distorted glass and cracks that are due to improper installation or damage to the glass during vehicle assembly.
-NNA typically does not find any type of cracks in the windshield due to stress after the dealership PDI.
+NNA typically does not find any type of cracks in the windshield due to stress after the pre-delivery inspection (PDI).

-Glass damage can be categorized in 3 general areas:
+Glass damage can be categorized in three general areas: